 The ensuing discussion shows that the actual semantic of IPRC//PACK and PEND statuses may vary in function of the asset servicer role in the processing chain (CSD or sub-custodian,..) or in function of the operational message flow for the MT 567 (ie. when the status message is sent - immediately after instruction received or later when the instruction is accepted and forwarded for further processing).
 Feedback shows that for some, IPRC//PEND means that account owner reaction is required, for others not.

 As there is no easy consensus on the above, it is decided to postpone the discussion to the April meeting with a written detailed proposal as basis on which NMPGs can provide feeedback for the meeting discussion.

+Post meeting comments from NO

+The Norwegian NMPG supports the name/definition of IPRC//PACK change: “PACK - Accepted for Further Processing – Instruction has been accepted.

+For your info only/ Comment from DnB : Our system will automatically produce code PACK as confirmation that the instruction has been accepted for further processing.
+However, if the instruction requires further action we will provide a new MT567 with applicable codes like e.g. LATE etc.

 Action: Co-chairs/Jacques to submit more detailed proposal for April meeting.